 - Document your case.
 It is wise to create a timeline, starting with the time you met accusing party up until today.
 Write down everything that you can remember—the more details, the better.
 Additionally, compile a list of witnesses.

 - Don’t say anything.
-You have the right to remain silent, even before law enforcement read you your Miranda rights.
-Anything you say can and will be used against you in court.
+Exercise your right to remain silent, even prior to being read your Miranda warning.
+Police are not looking out for your best interest and any statements you make can be used as evidence against you.
 If the police show up at your door, do not panic.
-Avoid any attempt to explain yourself or prove your innocence.
+Avoid any attempt to explain yourself out of the situation.
 You always want your lawyer present whenever you speak with police.

 If you are currently under investigation for a sex crime in Ohio, contact our Cleveland criminal defense lawyer at Patituce & Associates today.